I don’t believe in luck. It’s persistence, hard work and not forgetting your dream. – Janet Jackson

 From here, I can see Three-Fingered Jack, a huge rock monolith, and also the Two Sisters, snowy and flirty, two heads cocked to opposite sides.
 The only sound are my sneakers on crunchy pumice gravel and my breath.

-Yesterday, Bat tells me she’s torn between going fast – so she can see her family before leaving to work in Antarctica as a janitor – and going slow enough she still enjoys her walk.
+Yesterday, Bat tells me she’s torn between going fast – so she can see her family before leaving to work in Antarctica as a janitor – and going slow enough to still enjoy her walk.
 Aren’t we all torn?
 It may take the entire hike to sort that out in my mind.
 I guess like anything in life, hiking is not always blissful.
 But I try to balance an attitude of curiosity and being present with needing to get somewhere.

 It matters right now because I drank two liters of water, but I’m not carrying any and my next source is still a long way off.
 I try not to think about being thirsty, which of course is impossible.
 So instead, I look around and listen.
 It’s hot and dry, so wouldn’t you know a cicada is playing several whole notes, arco.
 I stir up butterflies – white, orange, little blues, stained-glass in black, yellow, orange, a black one with yellow lace – they twirl and dance, refusing my camera.
 Clackety crickets reveal dusty yellow wings when they jump.
 I hit a random snow-field seemingly looking jealously at Jefferson’s flowing white icing.
 “Hadn’t you heard it’s August?”
 I ask the sad melting mass.